 To make your workforce feel as valued as the superiors and management are, engages your employees and by that makes them more willing and easier to align in company’s business strategy.
 This can be done by noticing and rewarding the achievements and success in work, or offering needed or wanted training and possibilities to develop.
 It’s noticed that when employees are able to excel in their work, they engage and adapt into the company better, so pushing your staff into this direction can be a really effective way to boost up your business.

-Scattered workforce’s alignment into business strategy pays off the extra effort
+Aligning scattered workforce into business strategy pays off the extra effort

 There are hundreds of online and electric tools to use for desk workers to communicate and share information, but workforce in mentioned industries use their mobile phones, social media channels, WhatsApp, etc. to swap shifts or if there’s something else that needs to be informed.
 These can easily separate your personnel from your company and make gaps between different units.
-To avoid this you should bring all the communication, information and organisational values into the same channel or platform where everyone in your company can find it.
+To avoid this you should bring all the communication, information and organizational values into the same channel or platform where everyone in your company can find it.